Nishandas10/turbodocai/OCR_IMPLEMENTATION.md

 2. Analyzes the extracted text to detect if it's scanned
 3. If scanned, routes through OCR pipeline:
    - Updates processing status with OCR-specific messages
-   - Processes pages in batches
+   - **Processes all pages in parallel** for fastest extraction
-   - Reports progress (25% to 60% of overall processing)
+   - Reports progress when complete (25% to 60% of overall processing)
    - Extracts and merges text from all pages
 4. If regular PDF, continues with extracted text